NielsLouwes/NOVI_FrontEnd_FINALProject_FOCUSAPP/README.md

 **#Introduction**
 This is a Youtube based app that is focused on helping users find music to study or focus to.
 It offers a few different pages to visit based on the selected music genre.
+Users can navigate between different music genres or choose the "Study Live" section which offers videos of anyone who is currently livestreaming.

 Screenshots of the website below:

 ![image](https://user-images.githubusercontent.com/76694402/125815720-98bb059c-2471-4a68-a827-42957a265edf.png)